Vnay12/Java-DSA/CheatSheet.md

 }

-⁡⁢⁣⁢Note⁡: Why 2nd method because if the 2d array is jagged like this
+Note: Why 2nd method because if the 2d array is jagged like this

 int[][] arr = {
     {1, 2, 3},